 Further, If you want to explore “How we can deploy this Chatbot using Python Flask?”
 You can refer to my article on How to Run Python Flask App Online using Ngrok?

 In this article, we have successfully discussed Chatbots and their types and created a semi-rule-based chatbot by cleaning the Corpus data, pre-processing, and training the Sequential NN model.
-We have discussed tokenization, bag of words, lemmatization, and also created a Python Tkinter-based GUI for our chatbot.
+We have discussed tokenization, a bag of words, and lemmatization, and also created a Python Tkinter-based GUI for our chatbot.